Best Time to Visit the Great Wall

 Weather: Most days during Beijing’s winter are chilly and windy, with sudden cold snaps often hitting the city, lowering the temperatures to below freezing.
 There may be some snowfall.

 Scenery: A layer of snow may cover the Great Wall and surrounding mountains, providing a spectacular snowy scene.
 With fewer tourists in this season, the panoramic view of this splendid giant dragon may feel exclusive to you.

-Bring clothes such as down coats, sweaters, gloves, thick pants and warm shoes, to keep warm and to avoid catching cold.
+- Bring clothes such as down coats, sweaters, gloves, thick pants, and warm shoes, to keep warm and to avoid catching a cold.